anna099/hegel/introduction/x-footnotes.md

 [^6]: Alexandre Koyré, *From the Closed World to the Infinite Universe* (Baltimore: Johns Hopkins Press, 1957), p.
 2.
 [^7]: Galileo Galilei, 'The Assayer' in *The Essential Galileo*, translated by M.A.
 Finocchiaro (Indianapolis: Hackett, 2008), p.
 183.
 [^8]: Rosen, *G.W.F.
 Hegel*, p. xv.
-[^9]: Hegel, *The Encyclopaedia Logic*, translated by T. F. Geraets, W. A. Suchting, and H. S Harris (Indianapolis, IN: Hackett, 1991), p.
+[^9]: Hegel, *The Encyclopaedia Logic*, translated by T. F. Geraets, W. A. Suchting, and H. S. Harris (Indianapolis, IN: Hackett, 1991), p.
 83 (§41: Addition 2).
 [^10]: Hegel, *The Difference Between Fichte’s and Schelling's System of Philosophy*, translated by H. S. Harris and W. Cerf (Albany: State University of New York Press, 1977), p.
 89. Henceforth cited as 'D'.
 [^11]: §73.
 [^12]: §74, §76.